What is Distilled Water?

 What Is It Used For?

 Distilled water is favoured for use by manufacturers for use in their appliances because of the lack of impurities and minerals which can cause damage or a build-up of minerals.
-There are plenty of specific uses for distilled water though, including use in:
+There are plenty of specific uses, including:

 - Chemical and biological laboratories